waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 Most BDD frameworks can filter stories or scenarios based on meta parameters, allowing you to skip irrelevant scenarios in current context.

-## Don't overuse or misuse GivenStories or GivenScenarios
+## Don't overuse or misuse GivenStories
 GivenStories are reusable stories (more like a set of steps) used as prerequisites for more specific user stories.
 Steps defined in GivenStories are called before their associated story or scenario is.
 GivenStories can be useful when you have complex scenarios which include a set of precondition steps.
 Such steps can be isolated into a new story, and then can be invoked from other stories or scenarios using the GivenStories keyword.
 It greatly improves the maintainability of user stories and empowers the reuse of common precondition steps (DRY).